hnrt/anago/src/HOWTO.md

 # How to update the source file dependency in Makefile

-Update OBJS1 macro and do as follows.
+Update OBJS1 macro in Makefile and do as follows.

     sh ../support/scripts/update_dependency.sh Makefile